dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    OBS_ENSEMBLE_STAT_FILE_WINDOW_BEGIN
      Used to control the lower bound of the window around the valid time to determine if a file should be used for processing by EnsembleStat.
-See :ref:`Directory_and_Filename_Template_Info` subsection called 'Use Windows to Find Valid Files.'
+See :ref:`Directory_and_Filename_Template_Info` subsection called 'Using Windows to Find Valid Files.'
 Units are seconds.
 If :term:`OBS_ENSEMBLE_STAT_FILE_WINDOW_BEGIN` is not set in the config file, the value of :term:`OBS_FILE_WINDOW_BEGIN` will be used instead.
 If both file window begin and window end values are set to 0, then METplus will require an input file with an exact time match to process.

      | *Used by:*  EnsembleStat
      | *Family:*  [config]
      | *Default:* :term:`OBS_FILE_WINDOW_BEGIN`

    OBS_ENSEMBLE_STAT_FILE_WINDOW_END
      Used to control the upper bound of the window around the valid time to determine if a file should be used for processing by EnsembleStat.
-See :ref:`Directory_and_Filename_Template_Info` subsection called 'Use Windows to Find Valid Files.'
+See :ref:`Directory_and_Filename_Template_Info` subsection called 'Using Windows to Find Valid Files.'
 Units are seconds.
 If :term:`OBS_ENSEMBLE_STAT_FILE_WINDOW_END` is not set in the config file, the value of :term:`OBS_FILE_WINDOW_END` will be used instead.
 If both file window begin and window end values are set to 0, then METplus will require an input file with an exact time match to process.

      | *Used by:*  EnsembleStat
      | *Family:*  [config]
      | *Default:* :term:`OBS_FILE_WINDOW_END`

    OBS_FILE_WINDOW_BEGIN
      Used to control the lower bound of the window around the valid time to determine if a file should be used for processing.
-See :ref:`Directory_and_Filename_Template_Info` subsection called 'Use Windows to Find Valid Files.'
+See :ref:`Directory_and_Filename_Template_Info` subsection called 'Using Windows to Find Valid Files.'
 Units are seconds.This value will be used for all wrappers that look for an observation file unless it is overridden by a wrapper specific configuration variable.
 For example, if :term:`OBS_GRID_STAT_FILE_WINDOW_BEGIN` is set, the GridStat wrapper will use that value.
 If :term:`PB2NC_FILE_WINDOW_BEGIN` is not set, then the PB2NC wrapper will use :term:`OBS_FILE_WINDOW_BEGIN`.A corresponding variable exists for forecast data called :term:`FCST_FILE_WINDOW_BEGIN`.

      | *Used by:*  EnsembleStat, GridStat, Mode, MTD, PB2NC, PointStat
      | *Family:*  [config]
      | *Default:*  Varies

    OBS_FILE_WINDOW_END
      Used to control the upper bound of the window around the valid time to determine if a file should be used for processing.
-See :ref:`Directory_and_Filename_Template_Info` subsection called 'Use Windows to Find Valid Files.'
+See :ref:`Directory_and_Filename_Template_Info` subsection called 'Using Windows to Find Valid Files.'
 Units are seconds.This value will be used for all wrappers that look for an observation file unless it is overridden by a wrapper specific configuration variable.
 For example, if :term:`OBS_GRID_STAT_WINDOW_END` is set, the GridStat wrapper will use that value.
 If :term:`PB2NC_WINDOW_END` is not set, then the PB2NC wrapper will use :term:`OBS_WINDOW_END`.
 A corresponding variable exists for forecast data called :term:`FCST_FILE_WINDOW_END`.

      | *Used by:*  EnsembleStat, GridStat, Mode, MTD, PB2NC, PointStat
      | *Family:*  [config]
      | *Default:*  Varies

    OBS_GRID_STAT_FILE_WINDOW_BEGIN
      Used to control the lower bound of the window around the valid time to determine if a file should be used for processing by GridStat.
-See :ref:`Directory_and_Filename_Template_Info` subsection called 'Use Windows to Find Valid Files.'
+See :ref:`Directory_and_Filename_Template_Info` subsection called 'Using Windows to Find Valid Files.'
 Units are seconds.
 If :term:`OBS_GRID_STAT_FILE_WINDOW_BEGIN` is not set in the config file, the value of :term:`OBS_FILE_WINDOW_BEGIN` will be used instead.
 If both file window begin and window end values are set to 0, then METplus will require an input file with an exact time match to process.

      | *Used by:*  GridStat
      | *Family:*  [config]
      | *Default:* :term:`OBS_FILE_WINDOW_BEGIN`

    OBS_GRID_STAT_FILE_WINDOW_END
      Used to control the upper bound of the window around the valid time to determine if a file should be used for processing by GridStat.
-See :ref:`Directory_and_Filename_Template_Info` subsection called 'Use Windows to Find Valid Files.'
+See :ref:`Directory_and_Filename_Template_Info` subsection called 'Using Windows to Find Valid Files.'
 Units are seconds.
 If :term:`OBS_GRID_STAT_FILE_WINDOW_END` is not set in the config file, the value of :term:`OBS_FILE_WINDOW_END` will be used instead.
 If both file window begin and window end values are set to 0, then METplus will require an input file with an exact time match to process.

      | *Used by:*  GridStat
      | *Family:*  [config]